TheThingsIndustries/lorawan-stack-docs/doc/content/integrations/cloud-integrations/cloudstudio/index.md

 First, fill in the **Webhook ID**.

 Then you need to provide a Gear Studio **Server instance** that is hosting your Gear Studio IoT platform.
 This depends on your Gear Studio subscription.
 The default value is `gear.cloud.studio` that is commonly used for free subscriptions.

-> See [Cloud Studio documentation](https://wiki.cloud.studio/en/page/174) for detailed information on other server instances, depending on your subscription plan.
+See [Cloud Studio documentation](https://wiki.cloud.studio/en/page/174) for detailed information on other server instances, depending on your subscription plan.

 As the last step, paste the access token you copied from Gear Studio in the **Access token** field.

 {{< figure src="cloud-studio-template.png" alt="Cloud Studio Webhook template" >}}

-{{< note >}} To see the values of all parameters of the Cloud Studio integration, click on the integration after you created it with the Webhook template. {{</ note >}}
+To see the values of all parameters of the Cloud Studio integration, click on the integration after you created it with the Webhook template.

 ## Monitor Your Data